inscopix/inscopix-cnmfe/docs/comparison_to_caiman.md

 | output_filetype | N/A | the file types into which the output will be saved | Integer in {0, 1} </br> <ul><li>0: footprints saved to a tiff file and traces saved to a csv file</li><li>1: output saved to a h5 file under the keys footprints and traces</li></ul> |

 ### Parameters Automatically Set in Inscopix CNMF-E
-Some parameters offered in CaImAn CNMF-E are automatically determined or set to fixed value in Inscopix CNMF-E as described in the table below.
+Some parameters offered in CaImAn CNMF-E are automatically determined or set to a fixed value in Inscopix CNMF-E as described in the table below.

 | Name in CaImAn CNMF-E  | Description | Value in Inscopix CNMF-E | Corresponding Value in CaImAn CNMF-E |
 |:----------|:-------------|:-------------|:-------------|